Last updated on October 28, 2024

 Rowan, Scion of War

-The infinite combo uses Dualcaster Mage and Heat Shimmer in your hand, and a total of available.
+The infinite combo uses one of the best ETB cards in red, Dualcaster Mage, along with Heat Shimmer in your hand and a total of available.
 Cast Heat Shimmer targeting any creature in play.
 Hold priority and respond by casting Dualcaster Mage.
 When it comes into play, target Heat Shimmer with the ETB ability.

 This is a fairly cheap combo, but Rowan makes it even better.
 You only need to take 2 damage for this combo to cost , and you can pull this win off as early as turn 4 with a perfect hand.